Michigan election board rejects abortion rights initiative - NewsBreak

 "We had more than 730,000 people who read, signed and understood what they signed.
 The board was supposed to do one thing today and affirm that we had the signatures, their own bureau said we did.
 So we're still optimistic that we'll be on the ballot in November," McConnell said.

-Supporters of the other initiative, to expand voting including adding ballot drop boxes, also are expected to appeal to the Supreme Court.
+Supporters of another initiative that didn't make the ballot Wednesday — a measure to expand voting, including adding ballot drop boxes — also are expected to appeal to the Supreme Court.
 Groups have seven business days to appeal and the ballot must be finalized by Sept.
 9.

 Having abortion rights on the ballot in November would almost certainly be a boon for Democrats in Michigan, a swing state where voters will also be deciding whether Democrats keep control of statewide offices, including governor and secretary of state.
 Gov. Gretchen Whitmer and other Democrats have put abortion rights front and center in their campaigns, and after Republicans chose businesswoman Tudor Dixon as the GOP nominee for governor, Democrats released an ad blasting her strong opposition to abortion, including in cases of rape and incest.